As an era ends, the city that was home to the Oakland A's comes to grips with their departure

 “It’s taken so long for this move to evolve that it’s been like a slow death eating me up very single day,” said A’s fan Mike Silva, 72, wiping away tears as he showed some of his old ticket stubs.

-“You can still cheer for them after the move, but you are just gong to be cheering for the uniform,” he said.
+“You can still cheer for them after the move, but you are just going to be cheering for the uniform,” he said.
 “It’s not the same. ”

 The NFL's Raiders already turned their back on Oakland twice.
 They did it first in 1982 when they moved to Los Angeles before coming back in 1995, only to leave for Las Vegas in 2020 — the year after the National Basketball Association's Warriors hopped over the bay to San Francisco.